code-423n4/2025-10-covenant/README.md

 ### Oracle Misbehaviours

-Oracle misbehaviour is currently out of scope.
-The oracle contracts are a direct copy of those created for Euler, specifically for Chainlink (push) + Pyth (pull).
+The Covenant protocol assumes the price from the Oracle (as governed by curators) can be trusted, and does not add additional checks.
+The oracle contracts themselves are a direct copy of those created for Euler, specifically for Chainlink (push) + Pyth (pull).
 The DEX effectively prices around the oracle price, and hence DEX actions can compensate (up-to a point) for oracle mispricing or lags.
-However, we expect volatile assets (e.g., ETH, BTC, MON) to be priced through Pyth feeds (similar to a Perp DEX), whereas we are ok with more stable assets (e.g. USDC / USDT) being priced through Chainlink.
-In addition, if approved, ERC4262 prices will be used as a price source, and mispricing by a Governance approved ERC4262 is out of scope.
+Given this, volatile assets (e.g., ETH, BTC, MON) are priced through pull feeds from Pyth, similar to a Perp DEX (Chainlink streams being implemented but not in scope for this audit), whereas more stable assets (e.g. USDC / USDT) being priced through Chainlink.
+The Covenant system itself is semi-permissionless, so we do not check or stop curators from using slow oracles for volatile assets (governance risk).
+These markets can be created, but users will quickly see that other markets are more liquid and have less slippage vs these markets and gravitate to those.

+In addition, if approved by Curator governance, ERC4262 prices will be used as a price source, and mispricing by a Governance approved ERC4262 is out of scope.

 ### Large Market Size